andrebask/thesis/10 - chapter5.md

 ```

 ## Code fragmentation
 Another `ExpVisitor`, `FragmentAndInstrument`, performs the fragmentation and the instrumentation.
-As described in chapter 3, the new visitor transforms the code AST in sequence function calls.
+As described in chapter 3, the new visitor transforms the code AST in a sequence function calls.
 At the same time it wraps in a `try-catch` expression every atomic computation it encounters in the traversing.
-This visitor is inserted between the A-normalization and the optimisation pass.
+This stage is inserted between the A-normalization and the optimisation pass.

 ```java
 [... parsing ...]